mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - Visual Flow Creator
 - Asset Manager
 - basic Javascript knowledge is helpful, but not required
 > All required applications and resources are part of a [Start for free](https://siemens.mindsphere.io/en/start) tenant.
-You can follow this tutorial along regardless of your MindSphere package.
+You can follow this tutorial along regardless of your Insights Hub package.

 > This tutorial is designed for beginners.
 However, some fundamental knowledge about the VFC will make your learning journey more enjoyable.
 Learn the basics [Here](https://documentation.mindsphere.io/resources/html/visualflow-creator/en-US/index.html).